SamOllason/samollason.github.io/_posts/2020-08-07-compilers-interpreters.markdown

 you are working with and it doesn't matter what environment you are working in, at somepoint there is a compiler translating your code (somehow!?) into a format that can be run on a computer.
 I think this is fascinating.

-This blog entry is a pragmatic, high-level overview of how compilers work.
+I was explaining how compilers work to someone recently and thought I would write down my explanation so that others can learn from it as well.
+This is a pragmatic, high-level overview of how compilers work.
 It's aimed at someone with little to no knowledge of compilers.
 It's the introduction I wish I had read when I first started.
 I really enjoy helping others learn, so hopefully these notes are useful to you as well.